nikomatt69/keykeeper/PRIVACY_POLICY.md

 - **Right to Opt-Out**: Sale of personal information (not applicable - we don't sell data)
 - **Right to Non-Discrimination**: Equal service regardless of privacy choices

-### 12.2 Exercising CCPA Rights

-Contact us at privacy@keykeeper.app with:
-- Clear identification of yourself
-- Specific right you wish to exercise
-- Sufficient information to verify your identity

 ## 13. Updates to This Policy